Claude Sonnet 4.5 — Anthropic’s new frontier in coding and autonomous reasoning

 How to Use Claude Sonnet 4.5 (Quick Guide)

-Subscribe / access via Claude API, Claude app, Claude Code, or integrated platform.
+- Subscribe / access via Claude API, Claude app, Claude Code, or integrated platform.

-In API calls, use model name
+- In API calls, use model name

-Enable extended thinking / deep mode for complex code tasks (optional).
+claude-sonnet-4-5-20250929 - Enable extended thinking / deep mode for complex code tasks (optional).

-Use memory tool in beta for long workflows and projects.
+- Use memory tool in beta for long workflows and projects.

-Use tool orchestration (file I/O, shell commands, API calls) inside conversations.
+- Use tool orchestration (file I/O, shell commands, API calls) inside conversations

-Monitor stop reasons (especially “context window exceeded”) to adjust chunking / prompts.
+- Monitor stop reasons (especially “context window exceeded”) to adjust chunking / prompts.

-Upgrade ecosystem integrations (e.g. in Copilot, IDE plugin) as they release.
+- Upgrade ecosystem integrations (e.g. in Copilot, IDE plugin) as they release.

 Conclusion & Outlook